 Working as a Medical Assistant in West Virginia

-Cities like Falling Waters, Yellow Spring and Capon Bridge are where some of the top-paid medical assistants in this state can be found working.
+Cities like Falling Waters, Yellow Spring, and Capon Bridge are where some of the top-paid medical assistants in this state can be found working.

-While the main function of your job will include interacting with people, you should also expect to be responsible for handling important medical records, listening attentively and communicating effectively.
+While the main function of your job will include interacting with people, you should also expect to be responsible for handling important medical records, listening attentively, and communicating effectively.

 How much do medical assistants earn in the state of West Virginia?

-According to the U.S Bureau of Labor Statistics, medical assistants in the state of West Virginia made an average of $28,710 per year in 2019.
-Entry-level medical assistants earned around $21,790 and some experienced professionals earned salaries as high as $37,190.
+According to the U.S Bureau of Labor Statistics, medical assistants in the state of West Virginia made an average of $29,740 per year in 2021.
+Entry-level medical assistants earned around $23,310 and some experienced professionals earned salaries as high as $37,970.